 5. Ferries to the Prince Islands

-Ferries to the Prince Islands depart from Eminonu and Kabatas piers in the European part of Istanbul.
-There are timetables available on the websites of the ferry companies: Dentur Avrasya from Kabatas and Şehir Hatları from Eminonu.
+Ferries to the Prince Islands depart from Kabatas pier in the European part of Istanbul.
+There are timetables available on the websites of the ferry companies: Dentur Avrasya and Şehir Hatları.
 We travelled from Kabatas and bought tickets on site right at the pier for the next ferry, there is no need to book them in advance or go to a travel agency for that.
 What you need to know is that it is much better to get a seat at the boards, so get to the ferry as fast as possible as it fills up very quickly.
 More on our trip to the Prince Islands is here.

 6. Use hop on-hop off Bosphorus tour